sammuthaiga/autocheck-test/README.md

 The application leverages the following resources:

 - **[HackerNews API](https://github.com/HackerNews/API)**: Used to fetch data on stories and perform analyses.
-- **[Firebase client libraries](https://firebase.google.com/docs/web/setup)** (if applicable): May be used for interacting with the HackerNews API depending on its specific implementation.
+- **[Firebase client libraries](https://firebase.google.com/docs/web/setup)** interacting with the HackerNews API depending on its specific implementation.

 ## Running the Application